Nude Hosiery for Darker Skin Tones: 7 Brands for You to Try

 I like keep these three things in mind when I'm shopping for hosiery: durability, price, quality.
-A good rule of thumb is to pick of 2 of those 3 to guide your purchasing decisions.
-Durability is how long and how often you can wear a pair of tights before they run, snag or tear.
+A good rule of thumb is to pick of two of those three to guide your purchasing decisions.
+Durability is how long and how often you can wear a pair of tights before they run, snag, or tear.
 Sometimes that's once.
 Sometimes that's dozens of times.
-Lower priced legwear tends to get destroyed faster than higher priced legwear.
+Lower-priced legwear tends to get destroyed faster than higher-priced legwear.
 The price category is pretty self-explanatory.
 If spending $10 or less on hosiery is important to you, you'll have a very different range of selection than someone who's okay with spend $40 or $50 on hosiery.

 Quality is somewhat more vague category.
 A lot of people equate quality to durability, but those two things aren't the same in my mind.
 Quality, to me, has more to do with how the hosiery feels on the leg.
 How soft is it?
 How comfortable is it?
-Does it bind, constrict, or hinder you in anyway you in any way?
+Does it bind, constrict, or hinder you in any way?
 Are your tights falling down by the end of the workday?
 Are they completely stretched out of shape?
 Did they make you itch?
 That sort of thing.
-So…a bit more vague than the other two, but still super important.
+So, a bit more vague than the other two, but still super important.

 While the primary focus of this piece is on tights and pantyhose, I also want to share a few stockings (quick note: stockings require a garter belt) I've found that are a good fit for darker skintones.
 I've personally owned, worn, and loved What Katie Did's fully fashioned stockings in coffee, Cervin's Havana stockings in Chocolate (though the Lyon color works well too if you're light to medium brown), and Stockingirl's Marissa Sandalfoot in South Pacific.
 If you're into pinup or burlesque, these are all great choices.